How to Plant, Grow, and Care for Ipomoea Tricolor

 Well-drained soil is key for these plants.
 While the soil must remain moist as young plants grow, any pooled water will cause problems.
 It’s better to opt for drainage over moisture retention for ipomoeas.

-The soil pH is best between 6.0-6.8, but your grannyvine can tolerate up to a 7.5 soil pH.
+The soil pH is best between 6.0-6.8, but can tolerate up to a 7.5 soil pH.
 A few cultivars are sensitive to higher alkalinity.
-This sensitivity manifests as slightly-modified flower color, although it’s not significantly changed.
+This sensitivity manifests as a slightly modified flower color, although it’s not significantly changed.

 Fertilizer

-If planted in moderately-fertile soil, no fertilizer is necessary.
-For plants in poor soil, opt for a low-nitrogen fertilizer every 4-6 weeks.
+If planted in moderately fertile soil, no fertilizer is necessary.
+For plants in poor soil, opt for a low-nitrogen fertilizer every four to six weeks.
 Stick with a diluted formula when possible.
 Balanced or high-nitrogen fertilizers will promote vine growth over flowering.

-Unsure about how much to use?
-For these, opt for underfertilization.
-They truly don’t need a whole lot to do well.
-As long as you have the right conditions, pink, white, purple, or heavenly blue flowers will bloom.
+Need more clarification about how much to use?
+Opt for under-fertilization for these.
+They truly only need a little to do well.
+If you have the right conditions, pink, white, purple, or blue flowers will bloom.

 Your Mexican morning glory will happily reseed itself if left to its own devices.
 Growing them from seed is the easiest method of propagation.